Toxicogenomics: Pharmaceutical research

 In pharmaceutical research, toxicogenomics is defined as the study of the structure and function of the genome as it responds to adverse xenobiotic exposure.
 It is the toxicological subdiscipline of pharmacogenomics, which is broadly defined as the study of inter-individual variations in whole-genome or candidate gene single-nucleotide polymorphism maps, haplotype markers, and alterations in gene expression that might correlate with drug responses.
 Though the term toxicogenomics first appeared in the literature in 1999, it was by that time already in common use within the pharmaceutical industry as its origin was driven by marketing strategies from vendor companies.
 The term is still not universally accepted, and others have offered alternative terms such as chemogenomics to describe essentially the same field of study.

 Bioinformatics

 The nature and complexity of the data (in volume and variability) demands highly developed processes of automated handling and storage.
 The analysis usually involves a wide array of bioinformatics and statistics, often including statistical classification approaches.

+The volume and complexity of toxicogenomic data require automated data pipelines and scalable storage infrastructure.
+Modern analyses integrate bioinformatics workflows.
+Including transcriptome, proteome, and metabolome processing, along with statistical methods, and machine learning approaches such as support vector machines, random forests, and neural networks.
+These techniques are commonly used for biomarker discovery and toxicity classification.